porres/pd-else/README.md

 The examples from the first incarnation of this tutorial were first developed for the now abandoned Pd Extended, making extensive use of the existing objects available in Pd Extended's libraries.
 Even though Pd Extended had many externals, there was the need at some point for something "else" - thus, this library emerged with the goal of providing more objects to include missing functionalities in the Pd Ecosystem.

 But the library grew to encompass functionalities found in other Pd objects/libraries from old Pd Extended as well, with a different design and more functionalities.
 This was done in order to remove ALL the dependencies of the didactic material from these other libraries - with the goal to rely on just a single library that's alive (in active development) instead of many projects that are now long gone abandoned or not receiving much attention.
 I'm also involved in maintaining Cyclone, a legacy library for Pd (see: <https://github.com/porres/pd-cyclone>).
 But ELSE also superseeds cyclone for the purposes of this didactic material.
 See below in this document a list of alternatives to Cyclone provided by ELSE.

+Cyclone is also part of plugdata and there's been some kind of integration between ELSE and Cyclone.
+Some objects in Cyclone are actually borrowed from ELSE and backwards compatible to the ones in Cyclone, like [pink~] and [tanh~].

 The goal of ELSE also outgrew the didactic material as it now includes objects not necessarily depicted in the computer music examples.
 Moreover, even basic elements from Pd Vanilla are being redesigned into new objects.
 So that's it, ELSE is becoming a quite big library and keeps growing and growing.
 A recent addition to it is 'M.E.R.D.A' a set of abstractions inspired by EuroRack modules.